eclipse-archived/ceylon-lang.org/documentation/1.2/faq/index.md

 ### Why a new language?

-Well, we've been designing and building frameworks and libraries for Java for ten years, and we know its limitations intimately.
-And we're frustrated.
+Well, we've been designing and building frameworks and libraries for Java for well over a decade, and we know its limitations intimately.
 The most recent releases of Java go some distance to alleviating _some_ problems, but even the newest language features strain to accommodate past mistakes and the requirement for full backward compatibility.

-But much of our frustration is not even with the Java language itself.
-The extremely outdated class libraries that form the Java SE SDK are riddled with problems.
-Developing a great SDK is a top priority of the project.

 ### How is Ceylon different?

 Every language has its strengths and weaknesses.
 Ceylon is a great language if you want to create easily understandable and maintainable code with minimum fuss, especially if you like navigating and writing code with the help of an IDE.
 It's also an especially great language if you care about